tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 *The 4 `Response` types in the Framework - `ValidationResponse`, `IssueResponse`, `MeasureResponse` and `AmendmentResponse`.*

-`Response` objects may be represented in an [RDF](</home/mole/git/bdq/tg2/_review/index.md#rdf> "Resource Description Framework - a W3C standard for modeling, interchanging, and linking structured data on the web.
-Hosts the namespace [rdf:](http://www.w3.org/1999/02/22-rdf-syntax-ns#)") context as a combination of object properties and data properties on a `Response` resource.
+`Response` objects may be represented in an RDF context as a combination of object properties and data properties on a `Response` resource.
 In a non-RDF context, such as JSON or a tabular format, a `Response` might be represented as an object with properties or as a row with columns for each of the properties.
 The key properties of a `Response` are `Response.status`, `Response.result`, `Response.comment`, and optionally, `Response.qualifier`.
-In a non-RDF context, these may be simple fields in a structured data format, while in an RDF context, these would be represented using the appropriate properties from the `bdqffdq:` vocabulary (e.g., `bdqffdq:hasResponseStatus` [bdqffdq:hasResponseStatus](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasresponsestatus> "The bdqffdq:ResponseStatus object asserted by a bdqffdq:Response."), `bdqffdq:hasResponseResult` [bdqffdq:hasResponseResult](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasresponseresult> "The bdqffdq:ResponseResult object asserted by a bdqffdq:Response."), `bdqffdq:hasResponseComment` [bdqffdq:hasResponseComment](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasresponsecomment> "Free text describing the bdqffdq:Response made in the response and why that conclusion was reached."), and `bdqffdq:hasResponseQualifier` [bdqffdq:hasResponseQualifier](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasresponsequalifier> "ResponseQualifier object asserted by an Response.")) where the distinction between categorical values (e.g. using `bdqffdq:hasResponseResult`) and literal values (e.g. using `bdqffdq:hasResponseResultValue` [bdqffdq:hasResponseResultValue](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasresponseresultvalue> "Data property carrying the value of a bdqffdq:Response when the value is not an object.")) is important.
+In a non-RDF context, these may be simple fields in a structured data format, while in an RDF context, these would be represented using the appropriate properties from the `bdqffdq:` vocabulary (e.g., `bdqffdq:hasResponseStatus`, `bdqffdq:hasResponseResult`, `bdqffdq:hasResponseComment`, and `bdqffdq:hasResponseQualifier`) where the distinction between categorical values (e.g. using `bdqffdq:hasResponseResult`) and literal values (e.g. using `bdqffdq:hasResponseResultValue`) is important.

 It is expected that instances of `Response` objects will involve, in RDF, a combination of object properties and data properties on a `Response`.
-In an object oriented language like [Java](</home/mole/git/bdq/tg2/_review/index.md#java> "Java is a registered trademark of Oracle and/or its affiliates."), a `Response` might be an object with properties, and in a tabular format, a `Response` might be a row with columns for each of the properties.
+In an object oriented language like Java, a `Response` might be an object with properties, and in a tabular format, a `Response` might be a row with columns for each of the properties.
 The following table gives an overview of the expected properties of a `Response` object, and the corresponding terms in the `bdqffdq:` vocabulary.

 | Shorthand Concept | bdqffdq: Term(s) | Description |
 | ----------------- | ---------------- | ----------- |